 Cutting-edge equipment and processes set the bar for keeping food from being spilt or spoilt during the production process, even at the early stages.
 Efficient processing equipment such as the Tetra Pak® VCC vertical blender is optimised to preserve particle size and shape during cottage cheese production.
 As more than 90% of particles are maintained within the accepted size range after blending, manufacturers can prevent product damage and leftover in the machines, which drastically reduces product loss, compared with conventional horizontal blenders.

-Secondly, our packages are designed to prolong the life of food and help prevent it from perishing.
-Our wide variety of package sizes and closures means our customers can choose the right fit for their local consumers: combining the right size with the right closure helps make sure consumers can keep their food for longer and avoid any spillages.
-For example, when one of our customers in Japan realised their older consumers were struggling to finish a litre-sized product, we were able to offer half-litre or 900ml alternatives, thereby reducing consumer waste.
+Packages designed to prolong food life help prevent it from perishing.
+Offering a variety of package sizes and closures means you can choose the right fit for your local consumers: so food can keep for longer without spoiling.
+For example, when one of our customers in Japan realised their older consumers were struggling to finish a litre-sized product, we were able to offer half-litre or 900 ml alternatives, thereby reducing consumer waste.

 We are working with partners to turn by-products from food production into added-value ingredients, reducing food waste and making the most of raw materials.